 Both 4iiii Innovations and Stages Cycling manufactures MTB power meters.
 These left-only crank arm-based power meters replace your current left side crank arm.
 These units take the power that is generated by your left leg and double it in order to determine your total power (which is how all left-side power meters operate).

-4iiii makes the PRECISION which is compatible with Shimano cranksets.
-Currently, they offer the 4iiii PRECISION Shimano XT M8000 for $499 and the 4iiii PRECISION Shimano XTR M9000 for $599.
-The PRECISION is one of the more affordable direct force power meter available.
-It is also extremely light with an added weight of only 9 grams.
+4iiii makes the PRECISION (CR2032 battery) and Podium (rechargeable battery) which are compatible with Shimano cranksets.
+For example, the 4iiii PRECISION Shimano XT M8000 sells for $449 and the 4iiii PRECISION Shimano XTR M9000 is $499.
+The PRECISION and Podium are two of the more affordable direct force power meters available.
+They are also extremely light with an added weight of less than 10 grams.

-Stages Cycling makes units that are very similar to 4iiii, however they offer a wider selection with MTB versions for Shimano, SRAM and Cannondale.
+Stages Cycling makes units that are very similar to 4iiii, however they offer a wider selection with MTB versions for Shimano, SRAM, Race Face and Cannondale.
 Prices range from $579 for the Stages Shimano XT M8000 to $699 for the Stages Carbon SRAM BB30.

 4iiii PRECISION for Shimano XTR M9000